SE-Spring-2025/introduction-to-coin-project-sprint-1-team-c/README.md

 * Basic Coin class with tests and demo

 ## Contributions
-* Adam - Collaborated with Ayden to write the CoinCounter class and interactions between classes.
+* Adam - Collaborated with Carson to update the demo class and new Coin method.
-* Ayden - Collaborated with Adam to write the CoinCounter class and interactions between classes.
+* Ayden - Collaborated with Haben to update the Test and dime,dollar,quater,etc classes.
-* Haben - Collaborated with Carson to write the demo class and test class.
+* Haben - Collaborated with Ayden to update the Test and dime,dollar,quater,etc classes.
-* Carson -  Collaborated with Haben to write the demo class and test class.
+* Carson -  Collaborated with Adam to update the demo class and new Coin method.